 9.3.2: Notices will be effective on actual receipt.

-9.4 Phone recording: All telephone conversations between Barclays and the Client may be recorded by Barclays.
-Such recordings shall be and remain Barclays’ sole property.
+9.4 Phone recording: All telephone conversations between Barclays and the Client may be recorded by Barclays or Client.
+Such recordings shall be and remain the sole property of the party creating the recording.

 9.5 Severability: If any part of these Terms is found to be illegal or unenforceable in any relevant jurisdiction, this will not affect the validity and enforceability of the remainder of these Terms in that jurisdiction, nor, to the extent permitted, will it affect the validity and enforceability of these Terms (as unaffected by such finding) in any other jurisdiction.